How much screen time is the right balance for my child?

 Palm Beach Circuit Court Judge James Martz, who previously served in the juvenile division and was on the board for Children's Services Council of Palm Beach County, agrees.

 "A digital screen is not a litmus test for a child's thoughts," he says.
 "A parent and child conversation is so much more enlightening as to where a child's head is at."

 - For children younger than 18 months, avoid use of screen media other than video-chatting.
-Parents of children 18 to 24 months of age who want to introduce digital media should choose high-quality programming, and watch it with their children to help them understand what they're seeing.
+Parents of children 18 to 24 months of age who want to introduce digital media should choose high-quality programming and watch it with their children to help them understand it.